HOUSES AND PEOPLE

 By May 1759, Gil was apprenticed to Nathaniel Buck, a surgeon of Ipswich - and fellow member of the Walpole Independent Chapel - and after completing his apprenticeship, he practised as a surgeon in Ipswich.
 On 13 December 1764, Gil married MARY MAY the daughter of gentleman landowner GEORGE MAY, holder of the Creping Hall Manor, Stutton, Suffolk, who had died in February 1764.
 The marriage took place at St Mary le Tower church, Ipswich - a fact the Ipswich Journal of the day reported with the additional information that Miss May is "an accomplish'd young Lady with a very handsome Fortune".

 Gil and Mary Badeley had two daughters named at the Presbyterian Old Meeting House, St Nicholas Street, Ipswich – Mary May in 1766 and Sophia in 1767 – before moving to Norwich, St Martin at Palace Plain and St Giles.
-Several other children were born in Norwich and Ashwellthorpe and all baptised (and buried) at the Old Meeting House Independent at Colegate, Norwich.
+Several other children were born in Norwich and Ashwellthorpe and all baptised (and buried) at the Old Meeting House Independent at Colegate, Norwich - picture below.

 Gil Badeley and his wife Mary owned Canal House between 1770 and 1778 but there is very little recorded history of his involvement in the parish.
 He was appointed an Overseer of the Poor for Ashwellthorpe for the year 1772 to administer relief (e.g. money, food, clothing) to those of the parish in need under the Poor Relief Acts in law at the time; he would also collect the poor rate, a local tax paid by householders and some tenants.
 He also attended the meetings to appoint Churchwardens and Overseers of the Poor in 1776.